mlbench/mlbench.github.io/_posts/2018-09-07-introducing-mlbench.md

 MLBench is developed completely open-source and vendor-independent, and has two main goals:

 1. to be an easy-to-use and fair benchmarking suite for algorithms as well as for systems (software frameworks and hardware).
-2. to provide re-usable and reliable reference implementations of distributed ML algorithms
+2. to provide re-usable and reliable reference implementations of distributed ML algorithms.

 ### Main Features

-MLBench is based on [Kubernetes](https://kubernetes.io/) to ease deployment in a distributed setting, and supports several standard machine-learning frameworks
+MLBench is based on [Kubernetes](https://kubernetes.io/) to ease deployment in a distributed setting, both on public clouds and on dedicated hardware.
+It supports several standard machine-learning frameworks and algorithms

-* **Easy setup**: MLBench can be installed with a single shell command, on public clouds as well as on standard hardware.
+* **Easy setup**: MLBench can be installed with a single shell command.
 * **Convenient Dashboard**: MLBench comes with a dashboard that allows easy access and management for running experiments
     - **Monitoring**: The dashboard allows you to monitor resource usage of all worker nodes participating in experiments
     - **Experiment Setup**: Easily start one of the reference experiments or define your own, specifying resource usage, number of nodes, type of experiment and more.